D'Onta Foreman Player Prop Bets for NFL Week 18 | Tennessee vs. Houston 1/9/2022

 - He's also caught eight passes for 108 yards (13.5 per game).

-- The Titans, who rank 15th in the NFL in points scored, have attempted a pass 49.2% of the time while opting for the ground attack 50.8% of the time.
+- The Titans, who rank 15th in the NFL in points scored, have dropped back to pass 49.2% of the time while running the football 50.8% of the time.

 - Click over to SISportsbook and find the latest player props and odds for Foreman's matchup with the Texans.